robertchase/spindrift/doc/MICRO.md

 The `header` directive defines an HTTP header for the most recently defined `resource` or `connection`.

-An HTTP header record of the form:
+An HTTP header record is of the form:

 ```
 [key]: [value]